Grand Sites of France

 Alesia

-Alésia in Burgundy is the site of an important Roman battle between the gauls (under Vercingetorix) and the Romans (under Julius Caesar) in 52 BC
+Alésia in Burgundy is the site of an important Roman battle between the gauls (under Vercingetorix) and the Romans (under Julius Caesar) in 52 BC - and now the site of a museum and recreated settlements to commemorate the event.

 Bay of the Somme

-Bay of the Somme is an important natural environment in northern France, best known for its birdlife
+Bay of the Somme is an important natural environment in northern France, best known for its birdlife.

 Mont Saint Michel